The difference between weightlifting shoes and cross training shoes

 Lifting heavy requires the right footwear.
 Many people lift using normal sneakers or running shoes – and that’s a big mistake.

 Running shoes have way too much padding and cushion.
-While this makes them great for the constant impact of running, it doesn’t make them very good for hoisting hundreds of pounds above your head or on your back.
+While this makes them great for the repeated, jarring impact of running, it doesn’t make them very good for hoisting hundreds of pounds above your head or on your back.

 But while functional fitness training like CrossFit does have a lot of weightlifting, it’s not exclusively about lifting weights.
 The WOD incorporates a lot more variety of training: sprints, rope climbs, box jumps, burpees, rope skipping, and so much more.